prodipta/techchart/README.md

 ```
 ## Example

-Please see the package vignette (vignettes/techchart-vignette.Rmd) for detailed explanation and examples of the functionalities.
+Please see the package [vignette](vignettes/techchart.md) for detailed explanation and examples of the functionalities.
 Alternatively refer to <http://prodiptag.blogspot.com/2016/10/systematic-trading-r-package-for.html> for a discussion.